righ/react-ipynb-renderer/README.md

 ### bgTransparent prop
 The background color of the code is transparent by default.
 For this reason, depending on the combination with jupyter theme, it may be difficult to see the text color.
-You pass `bgTransparent={false}`, code background color gets back to highlighting color.
+If you pass `bgTransparent={false}`, code background color will get back to highlighting color.

 # Migrate for v1.0.0